 William died of pulmonary tuberculosis in Gravesend on 30th October 1915 and there is a plaque in Gravesend Cemetery [Screen Wall 4972].
 His home address is the house that Edith gives on the marriage certificate - 14 Palace Rd., Bowes Park, London.
 Edith did not remarry and dies in 1963 in Wood Green, London

 1st marriage to Priscilla

 born 1896 in St Pancras but dies in 1897

 daughter Ethel Alice 1900

 born in St Saviours, London.
-In 1901, she is with her parents in Southwark, at 268 Boro High St. In 1911, she's with her parents at 8 Sparricks Row, Maize Pond.
+In 1901, she was with her parents in Southwark, at 268 Boro High St. In 1911, she was with her parents at 8 Sparricks Row, Maize Pond.
 She's in the photo above with Harry, Maud, half brother Walter and her mother.
-She returns to Birmingham, as does her sister Amy, and dies in 1986 in Ladywod
+By 1939, she's returned to Birmingham (as did her sister Amy), living at 55 Anderton St, Ladywood with her uncle and aunt, William Herbert and Maud.
+She was working as a printer's estimating and costing clerk.
+In the 1940s and 50s, she lived in Beaufort Road,, Edgbaston.
+She died in 1986 in Ladywod

 son Harry Ernest 1902 born